 The championship will be conducted in accordance with the rules of FINA and the New Zealand Water Polo Association, with the following specific exceptions:

-Duration of Game Four periods of time as follows:
+Duration of Game is Four periods of time as follows:

 Open Secondary All Divisions:

-- Four quarters of 4:30 minutes with stop and shot clock
+- Four quarters of 5:00 minutes running clock with a shot clock

 - 1 minute between 1st and 3rd quarter